 The teachers and staff at RJMS work as a team to support each student and inspire them to learn and achieve.
 We pride ourselves on a family-like atmosphere, where we care about each student’s academic success and social and emotional well-being.

 We encourage parents to sign up for and use the Parent Portal, our school’s online gradebook system, which provides real-time access to students grades as teachers enter them.
-There will be a tutorial before Open House to learn how to access and use Parent Portal.

 At RJMS, we are continuing our focus on implementing Positive Behavioral Interventions and Supports by highlighting the positive things happening in our school and providing intervention when needed.
-Our students are honored for their good deeds by earning PRIDE points this year, and Students of the Month are selected at each grade level.
+Our students are honored for their good deeds by earning PRIDE points, and Students of the Month are selected at each grade level.
 PRIDE stands for Partnership, Respect, Integrity, Dignity and Excellence, and these values are at the core of our expectations and beliefs.

 We will challenge all learners and work in partnership with students, parents and community to achieve high standards.